-- 13. The RA agrees to accept charges incurred by the SA on behalf of the RA to cover costs of transportation, storage, handling, etc., of USDA Foods whenever such changes cannot be taken care of in any other satisfactory manner. - 14.
-The RA hereby certifies that institutions, if private, are non-profit and exempt from Federal income tax under the Internal Revenue Code, as amended.
-The RA certifies that institutions, are licensed as defined in 7CFR 210.2. - 15.
-If the RA is a detention/correctional facility or reform school, the RA hereby agrees to provide rehabilitation/instructional programs which will prepare participants/detainees for return to general society.
-Activities considered rehabilitative are asfollows: - a.
-Academic courses at elementary, high school, college or postgraduate levels, including study release programs. - b.
-Vocational education or training in formal courses or on-the-job training in trades. - c.
-Employment experiences involving acquisition, maintenance, or improvement of trade or professional skills including work release programs. - d.
-Clinical or counseling services such as psychiatric therapy and psychological or other counseling, including religious/chaplaincy services. - e.
-Health therapy treatment of physical handicaps including drug or alcohol addiction which may have contributed to a detainee breaking the law.
+13. The RA agrees to accept charges incurred by the SA on behalf of the RA to cover costs of transportation, storage, handling, etc., of USDA Foods whenever such changes cannot be taken care of satisfactorily.

+14. The RA hereby certifies that institutions, if private, are non-profit and exempt from Federal income tax under the Internal Revenue Code, as amended.
+The RA certifies that institutions are licensed as defined in 7CFR 210.2.

+15. If the RA is a detention/correctional facility or reform school, the RA hereby agrees to provide rehabilitation/instructional programs that will prepare participants/detainees for return to general society.
+Activities considered rehabilitative are as follows:

+a.
+Academic courses at elementary, high school, college or postgraduate levels, including study release programs.

+b.
+Vocational education or training in formal courses or on-the-job training in trades.

+c.
+Employment experiences involving acquiring, maintaining, or improving trade or professional skills, including work release programs.

+d.
+Clinical or counseling services such as psychiatric therapy and psychological or other counseling, including religious/chaplaincy services.

-The RA certifies that the instructions meet the above eligibility criteria, and will provide a detailed description of the rehabilitative activities to the SA upon request.
+e.
+Health therapy treatment of physical handicaps, including drug or alcohol addiction, which may have contributed to a detainee breaking the law.
+The RA certifies that the instructions meet the above eligibility criteria and will provide a detailed description of the rehabilitative activities to the SA upon request.